watson-developer-cloud/assistant-simple/README.md

 For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.

-For more information about intents, see the [Conversation service documentation][doc_intents].
+For more information about intents, see the [Watson Assistant service documentation][doc_intents].

-To see details of how these intents are defined, including sample input for each intent, launch the Conversation tool.
+To see details of how these intents are defined, including sample input for each intent, launch the Watson Assistant tool.

 ## Modifying the app